 At the crossroads where Central and Upcountry Maui meet, begins the journey through Maui's North shore communities of Paia, Haiku, and Huelo.
 Known for long reaching white sand beaches, lush green landscape, world class windsurfing, and much more, North Maui is paradise for those looking to enjoy a more "natural" experience on Maui.

-Traveling the road leading into Paia from Central Maui, you will first pass through the small neighborhood of Sprecklesville.
-An important Sugar route during the plantation days of old Hawaii, Sprecklesville has since become an enclave of prime Maui beachfront property tucked well away from the main road leading to Paia.
+Traveling the road leading into Paia from Central Maui, you will first pass through the small neighborhood of Spreckelsville.
+An important Sugar route during the plantation days of old Hawaii, Spreckelsville has since become an enclave of prime Maui beachfront property tucked well away from the main road leading to Paia.
 Take a moment to explore this neighborhood and you will find two secluded beaches hidden away at either end of the neighborhood; one of which (known as "Baby Beach" by locals) has its beautiful white sand fronted by a shallow reef which calms the North Shore waves, making for a great beach experience for young and old alike.

 As you make your way further down the coastline to historical Paia Town, it quickly becomes apparent that there is much more to enjoy on the north shore than the beautiful beaches of Sprecks.
 Similar to Makawao Town in Upcountry Maui, Paia Town is another of Maui's well preserved districts.
 With a decidedly laid back vibe, a trip through Paia Town is best taken when time is NOT of the essence.
 Comprised of two intersecting streets lined with historical buildings dating back to the old plantation days, Paia Town is the place to be if you're looking for boutique local leisure attire and jewelry, healthy groceries, and great eats on the North Shore.